neosyon/SimpTextAlign/README.md

 #### Description of the arguments:

-inFolder: the folder with the original newsela texts.
+*inFolder*: the folder with the original newsela texts.

-outFolder: the folder where the alignments will be stored.
+*outFolder*: the folder where the alignments will be stored.

-language: the language of the newsela texts.
+*language*: the language of the newsela texts.
 It can be "es" or "en".

-similarityStrategy: can be CNG, WAVG, or CWASA, where the N in CNG should be changed for the desired n-gram size, e.g. C3G.
+*similarityStrategy*: can be CNG, WAVG, or CWASA, where the N in CNG should be changed for the desired n-gram size, e.g. C3G.

-alignmentLevel:
+*alignmentLevel*:

-alignmentStrategy:
+*alignmentStrategy*:

-subLvAlignmentStrategy:
+*subLvAlignmentStrategy*:

-embeddingsTxtFile: the embeddings using the classical word2vec txt format with a first line with the number of embeddings and embedding length and the next lines containing the embeddings.
+*embeddingsTxtFile*: the embeddings using the classical word2vec txt format with a first line with the number of embeddings and embedding length and the next lines containing the embeddings.
 This file is only required with WAVG and CWASA.

 ## Custom dataset